jfly/nix-autoformatting-talk/src/main.typ

 - `nix_flake_fmt` has landed in `none-ls.nvim`!
 #pause
-- I'm vaguely worried it's going to get kicked out of `none-ls.nvim`
+- I'm worried it's going to get kicked out of `none-ls.nvim`

 #image("screenshots/none-ls-wtf.png")

 == Can we make this easier?

-The lookup lives in `nix/src/nix/fmt.cc` in Nix 2.28.4:
+`nix/src/nix/fmt.cc` in Nix 2.28.4:

 #box[
   #text(size: .75em)[